top of page

 What chargers are compatible with a PHEV?

-PHEVs are compatible with Level 1 chargers using standard outlets, and most PHEVs come with the necessary hardware.
-They can also use Level 2 chargers commonly found at public stations or home installations.
-Also, some PHEVs may support DC Fast Chargers (DCFC), which offer the most rapid charging.
+PHEVs are compatible with Level 1 chargers using standard outlets, and most come with the necessary hardware.
+They can also use Level 2 chargers, including PHEV chargers commonly found at public stations or in home installations.
+Some PHEVs may also support DC Fast Chargers (DCFC), which offer the most rapid charging.

 Can I charge my PHEV with a fast charger?